oravus/DeltaDescriptors/README.md

 ``` shell
 python src/main.py --genDesc --genMatch --seqLength 16 --descFullPath <full_path_of_desc.npy> --descQueryFullPath <full_path_of_query_desc.npy>
 ```
 The input descriptor data is assumed to be a 2D tensor of shape `[numImages,numDescDims]`.
-By default, output is stored in the `./out` folder but can be specified via `--outPath` argument.
+The computed descriptors are stored in `.npy` format and the match results are stored in `.npz` format comprising a dict of two arrays: `matchInds` (matched reference index per query image) and `matchDists` (corresponding distance value).
+By default, output is stored in the `./out` folder but can also be specified via `--outPath` argument.
 To see all the options, use:
 ``` shell
 python src/main.py --help
 ```